-There have been some landmark cases that have applied the PCA 1978 and section 160 CJA 1988 with varying effect; the most important ones are listed below.
+There have been some landmark cases that have applied the Protection of Children Act 1978 and section 160 of the Criminal Justice Act 1988 with varying effect; the most important ones are listed below.

 Determination of the Age of a Child

 The age of a child is ultimately for the jury to determine.
 See R v Land 1 Cr App R 301 Archbold 31 – 109 and R v Charles William Owen (1988) 86 Cr App R 291 Archbold 31 – 108a.

 Providing a Password to Access Pornography is ‘Showing’

 In the case of Fellows and Arnold 1 Cr App R 244 providing another with a password to enable him to access pornographic data stored on a computer was said to be ‘showing’ him the data.